 This is what I found standing on my deck the other day.
-Before writing this post, I googled whether this is a hawk or falcon or God knows what and after exhaustive research (ahem) came to the conclusion this is a hawk.
-(If I’m wrong, please let me know).
+Before writing this post, I googled whether this is a hawk or falcon.
+Turns out, its a red-tailed hawk — both beautiful and fierce.

-I picked up my I-phone, clicking as many pictures as I could through the window (hence their graininess).
+I picked up my I-phone, clicking as many pictures as I could through the window.
 At one point, the hawk turned and looked at me.
 His sharp bird eyes took me in and I couldn’t help wonder what he thought of this strange human gawking at him.